hjamet/Canvas-Explorer/README.md

 # 🦉 Canvas Explorer

-Canvas Explorer is an Obsidian plugin that enables users to explore their vault by iteratively adding or ignoring linked notes, ultimately generating a customizable canvas that visually represents the preserved notes and their connections.
+Canvas Explorer is a plugin that enables users to explore their vault by iteratively adding or ignoring linked notes, ultimately generating a customizable canvas that visually represents the preserved notes and their connections.

 ## 🐘 Features